atlassian/data-center-helm-charts/docs/examples/ingress/INGRESS_NGINX.md

 ### 2. Update ingress-config.yaml
 Appropriately update the provided config below.
 The annotations defined within the config will cause the Helm installation to provision an AWS application load balancer on your behalf.
-> Ensure the appropriate ARN is supplied for the TLS certificate created under [Prerequisistes](#Prerequisistes)
+> Ensure the appropriate ARN is supplied for the TLS certificate created under [Prerequisites](#Prerequisites)
 ```yaml
 controller:
   config: